mcraiha/avaloniaui.net/wwwroot/docs/animations/transitions.md

 <Window>
 ```

+The above example will listen to changes in the `Rectangle`'s `Opacity` property, and when the
+value changes, apply a smooth transition from the old value to the new value over 2 seconds.

-Transitions can also be defined in any style by using a `Setter` with `Transitions` as the target property and encapsulating them
+Transitions can also be defined in any style by using a `Setter` with `Transitions` as the
-in a `Transitions` object, like so:
+target property and encapsulating them in a `Transitions` object, like so:

 ```xml
 <Window xmlns="https://github.com/avaloniaui">